 For LPHAs who have not opted into auto-processing of ELRs, cases among adults in custody that are reported via ELR should be processed by the LPHA where the corrections facility is located.
 While the case is incarcerated, the LPHA should set the institution of residence to the corrections facility by clicking the “Set” button in the ‘Address’ pop-up window in Opera and selecting the corrections facility from the list.

-LPHAs are encouraged to coordinate with Community Corrections ahead of the release of a case or contact from the ODOC facility to establish a plan to connect with the case or contact upon release.

 8.3 Pregnant and Recently Pregnant Persons